quantmind/ccy/README.rst

 Requirements
 ================

-* Python 2.6 or above, including Python 3
+* Python 2.6 or above
 * pytz_ for Countries information.
+* dateutils_ for date calculations

 Installation